Eliozk/Operating-System/Ex2/README.md

 # Overview

-This project includes two programs, ttt and mync, which can be compiled and run using the provided Makefile.
-The mync program can be run in various modes, using either TCP or UDP protocols, and includes instructions for using Unix domain sockets.
+This project includes three programs: `ttt`, `mync`, and `mynec`, which can be compiled and run using the provided Makefile.
+The `mync` program can be run in various modes, using either TCP or UDP protocols, and includes instructions for using Unix domain sockets.
+The `mynec` program plays the role of both server and client, facilitating communication between the two.

+The `ttt` program is a simple Tic-Tac-Toe game.

 ## Compilation